davs3275/sbs/med/collier.md

 sayers, who pretend they can discharge evil spirits, and do strange feats by the strength of a charm ; not to keep quails for the pit, nor to be eager after any such thinor.
-This Dioo:netus taup^ht me to bear freedom and plain-dealing in others, and apply myself to philosophy.
+This Dionetus taught me to bear freedom and plain-dealing in others, and apply myself to philosophy.
 He also procured me the instruction of Bacchius, Tandasis, and Marcianus.
-He likewise put me upon improving myself by writing dialogues when I was a boy; prevailed with me to prefer a couch covered with hides to a bed of state ; and reconciled me to other like rio;ours of the Grecian discipline.
+He likewise put me upon improving myself by writing dialogues when I was a boy; prevailed with me to prefer a couch covered with hides to a bed of state ; and reconciled me to other like rigours of the Grecian discipline.

 ---
-1.7 It was Rusticus that first made me desire to live rightly, and come to a better state ; who prevented mefromrunning into the vanity of the sophists, either by writing speculative treatises, haranguing upon moral subjects, or making a fantastical appearance or display of generosity or discipline.
-This philosopher kept me from yielding to the charms of rhetoric and poetry, from affecting the character of a man ofpleasantry, from wearing my senator's robe in the house, or anything of this kind which looks like con- ceit and affectation.
-He taus^ht me to write letters in a plain, unornamental style, like that dated by him from Siniiessa to my mother.
+1.7 It was Rusticus that first made me desire to live rightly, and come to a better state; who prevented me from running into the vanity of the sophists, either by writing speculative treatises, haranguing upon moral subjects, or making a fantastical appearance or display of generosity or discipline.
+This philosopher kept me from yielding to the charms of rhetoric and poetry, from affecting the character of a man of pleasantry, from wearing my senator's robe in the house, or anything of this kind which looks like conceit and affectation.
+He taught me to write letters in a plain, unornamental style, like that dated by him from Siniiessa to my mother.
 By his instructions I was persuaded to be easily reconciled to those who had